-Reformed Church College in Sárospatak
+Reformed College of Sárospatak

 Áron Kovács and Éva Kusnyír

 Sárospatak, a peaceful little town in north-eastern Hungary, holds legendary status within the country’s cultural landscape.
 Its school, the Reformed Church College of Sárospatak, has trained several important writers, artists and politicians across the Central-European region’s five-hundred-year history.
 This volume presents the institution’s history through the lens of 37 books, documents and items from the collection.
 What was life like for a 17th century Hungarian student?
 Which physical experiments were pioneering?
 Why did Béla Bartók want to enrol his son in a countryside secondary school?
 These are only a few of the questions raised by the authors that introduce the reader to the colourful traditions of this remarkable school.